WilliamChidiac/datathon-2024/README.md

 ## Overview

-The **Financial Document Summarizer** is a Streamlit application that leverages AWS services and language models to analyze and summarize financial documents.
-The app allows users to upload PDF documents, processes them using AI, and generates structured summaries focusing on key financial metrics, business performance, risks, and strategic initiatives.
+The **Financial Dashboard & Document Summarizer** is a Streamlit application that leverages AWS services and language models to analyze specific stocks and summarize long and complicated financial documents.
+An initial dashboard allows users to see relevant information about the stock, and allows the user to interact with an AI Agent who is an expert in financial analysis.
+The app also allows users to upload PDF documents, processes them using AI, and generates structured summaries focusing on key financial metrics, business performance, risks, and strategic initiatives.

 ## Features

 - **Document Upload**: Users can upload PDF documents for analysis.
 - **AI-Powered Summarization**: Utilizes AWS Foundation Models for generating summaries.
-- **Interactive Dashboard**: A user-friendly interface leveraging various APIs and AWS agents.
+- **Interactive Dashboard**: A user-friendly interface leveraging various APIs and AWS agents - an interactive chat feature lets financial analysts investing stocks using all the data that's at their fingertips.

 ## Technologies Used